arobirosa/computer-repair-ai-assistant-prolog/README.md

 ~~~
 I can open the uniprot database without issues in Intellij IDEA and [DB Browser for SQLite](https://sqlitebrowser.org/)
 * There aren't any prolog programmers in the market.
 Prolog is more difficult to understand as a language than object-oriented or imperative languages like Java or Python
-* Most prolog distributions don't seem to be actively used in commercial projects

 ## Neutral points
-* The SWI Prolog implementation is mature for commercial projects
+* The SWI Prolog implementation is mature for commercial projects.
 * The IDEs have poor support for Prolog.
 Intellij IDEA supports Prolog syntax highlighting using the plug-in Logtalk.
 The Prolog plugin is not compatible with version 2022.1.3

 # Requirements and features of the proof of concept